Jankent

 Jankent (Dzhankent, Yangikent, Eni-Kent, Djanikand, Yenikent, Yanikand, all meaning New Town in Turkic; al-Karyat al-hadith, Dihi Naw, Shehrkent) is a deserted town east of the Aral Sea in modern Kazakhstan.
-It is known from Arab writings of the 10th century AD as the capital of the steppe empire of the Oghuz Turks.
+It is known from Arab writings of the 10th century AD as the capital of the steppe empire of Oghuz Turks.
 Archaeological research has provided information about the appearance of the town and confirmed the date, but also points to earlier origins.

 Description

 Jankent is located on the left bank of the lower Syr Darya, about 25 km southwest from the town of Kazaly (formerly Kazalinsk), in the Kazaly district of Kyzylorda province in Kazakhstan.
 Today, it is a scheduled monument marked by the ruins of walls which are up to 7 m high in places and enclose an area of 16 ha in the dried-out river delta of the Syr-Darya.
 Visible elements of the lay-out include: a broadly rectangular wall circuit orientated east-west, given a T-shaped appearance by an eastern ‘cross-bar’; a regular lay-out in the western half of the interior; gates in the eastern and western walls; a separately enclosed ‘citadel’ in the north-western corner; a semicircular annexe attached to the northern wall; and a low mound outside the east gate suggesting an external structure.